syncfusion-content/uwp-docs/uwp/DateTimePicker/Displaying-Minimum-and-Maximum-Dates.md

 ---
 layout: post
-title: Displaying Minimum and Maximum Dates in UWP DateTimePicker control | Syncfusion
+title: Displaying Minimum and Maximum Dates in UWP DateTimePicker | Syncfusion
 description: Learn here all about Displaying Minimum and Maximum Dates support in Syncfusion UWP DateTimePicker (SfDateTimeCombo) control and more.
 platform: uwp
 control: SfDateTimeCombo
 documentation: ug
 ---

-# Displaying Minimum and Maximum Dates in UWP DateTimePicker (SfDateTimeCombo)
+# Displaying Minimum and Maximum Dates in UWP DateTimePicker

 To display the minimum and maximum dates in SfDateTimeCombo, use the DisplayMinDate and DisplayMaxDate properties, respectively.